envato/wp-envato-market/DEVELOPERS.md

 1. Commit the changes ^^
 1. Open a PR based on this branch
 1. Get approval and merge the PR
+1. Publish a new github release https://github.com/envato/wp-envato-market/releases/new to match the new version number.
 1. The update will now be live for everyone